InHack2018/inhack2018.github.io/_posts/0000-02-01-explanation.md

 Teams are put together by participants themselves, so you have a chance to code with your friends!
 Team size should be 2 to 5 people.
 Teams will be registered at the beginning of the event.

+If you do not have a team, indicate so in the registration form and we will put you in contact with other team-seekers before the event.

 All the team members are required to register prior to the event.
 You can [register here](https://goo.gl/forms/67DeV5SXL0Pl24403).
 Registration closes on March 17.

 </section>